PelionIoT/mbl-docs/Docs/Reqs_and_env/set_up_env_and_hardware.md

     Make sure your GitHub SSH key is valid.

-    See [the firmware manifest documentation](https://cloud.mbed.com/docs/latest/updating-firmware/firmware-manifests.html) for more information about the manifest tool.
+    See [the manifest tool documentation](https://cloud.mbed.com/docs/latest/updating-firmware/manifest-tool.html) for more information.

 * Docker CE, for the mbl-tools repo script `build-mbl`, to build MBL.
 [Download and install from the Docker website](https://docs.docker.com/install/linux/docker-ce/ubuntu/).